hashicorp/terraform-provider-tfe/website/docs/cdktf/go/d/workspace.html.markdown

 * `StructuredRunOutputEnabled` - Indicates whether runs in this workspace use the enhanced apply UI.
 * `TagNames` - The names of tags added to this workspace.
 * `TerraformVersion` - The version (or version constraint) of Terraform used for this workspace.
-* `TriggerPrefixes` - List of trigger prefixes that describe the paths Terraform Cloud monitors for changes, in addition to the working directory.
+* `TriggerPrefixes` - List of trigger prefixes that describe the paths HCP Terraform monitors for changes, in addition to the working directory.
 Trigger prefixes are always appended to the root directory of the repository.
-  Terraform Cloud or Terraform Enterprise will start a run when files are changed in any directory path matching the provided set of prefixes.
+  HCP Terraform or Terraform Enterprise will start a run when files are changed in any directory path matching the provided set of prefixes.
-* `TriggerPatterns` - List of [glob patterns](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/vcs#glob-patterns-for-automatic-run-triggering) that describe the files Terraform Cloud monitors for changes.
+* `TriggerPatterns` - List of [glob patterns](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/vcs#glob-patterns-for-automatic-run-triggering) that describe the files HCP Terraform monitors for changes.
 Trigger patterns are always appended to the root directory of the repository.
 * `VcsRepo` - Settings for the workspace's VCS repository.
 * `WorkingDirectory` - A relative path that Terraform will execute within.
 * `ExecutionMode` - Indicates the [execution mode](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode) of the workspace. **Note:** This value might be derived from an organization-level default or set on the workspace itself; see the [`TfeWorkspaceSettings` resource](tfe_workspace_settings) for details.